Onkar3333/DigiDiploma/DEPLOYMENT_GUIDE.md

 - Check `PORT` is set to `10000`
 - Ensure `server.js` is in `backend` directory
 - Verify `Start Command` is `node server.js`
+- **If you see "Cannot find module" error:**
+  - Check **Root Directory** is set to exactly `backend` (case-sensitive, no slashes)
+  - Verify `backend/server.js` exists in your GitHub repository
+  - Try alternative: Set Root Directory to `.` and Start Command to `cd backend && node server.js`
+  - Check Render logs to see what directory structure it sees
+- **If you see "vite: not found" or "npm audit" errors:**
+  - Go to Render Dashboard → Your Service → Settings
+  - Check "Build Command" field
+  - It should be `npm install` (if required) or empty
+  - Do NOT use `npm run build`, `npm audit fix`, or anything else
+  - Save changes and go to Manual Deploy → Clear build cache & deploy

 **Problem: MongoDB connection fails**
 - Verify `MONGODB_URI` is correct in Render environment variables